Skip to content

 Application Installation Process

-The H-UI application is installed as a native binary and managed via systemd.
-The installation process involves the following steps:
+The H-UI application is installed as a native binary and managed as a system service.
+The process involves the following steps:

-• The latest H-UI binary is downloaded from the official release repository (https://github.com/jonssonyan/h-ui) based on the system architecture.
+2. Binary Download: The latest H-UI binary is downloaded from the official GitHub repository, matching the server's architecture (amd64 or arm64).

-• A custom systemd unit file is created at /etc/systemd/system/h-ui.service.
+• The systemd unit file is downloaded to /etc/systemd/system/h-ui.service.

-• The service is configured to run on port 8081.
+• The ExecStart command is modified to run the binary with the port flag -p 8081.

-• The service is enabled and started automatically on boot.
+4. Service Activation: The h-ui service is enabled and started.

-• The administrator account is updated in the database with the username useradmin.
+• The default sysadmin account is updated in the SQLite database.

 Access Rights and Security

-• Service Restrictions: The H-UI service runs as a system daemon managed by systemd.
+• Service Isolation: The H-UI service runs as a system daemon, and the Nginx proxy runs within an isolated Docker container.

 Databases